composer-wordpress/.github/README.md

-# Builder for WordPress with Composer
+# Composer for WordPress

+This repo provides the packager for _Composer for WordPress_ packages.